Skip to main content

 Otter Tail County, MinnesotaMesotrophic

 On the LakeGrade rubric, Leek Lake pulls an A: clarity at 11.0 ft and 15 µg/L of phosphorus put it in the top bracket for Minnesota.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Mesotrophic conditions dominate at Leek Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
 Among the 97 graded lakes in Otter Tail County, Leek Lake sits at rank 44, above the county median.